denistsoi/franklinchen.github.io/source/_posts/2013-02-10-attending-j-jam-in-squirrel-hill-but-not-playing-music-in-it.markdown

 Abby had to leave early, and I myself did not stay until the very end, but saw most of the performances, and left very happy.
 I hope that later this year I'll perform in it again.

 Thank you, [Ben](http://cantorben.com/) and [Joel](http://www.boulevardoftheallies.com/), for putting this together again!

+## (Update of 2013-03-03)

+Check out a recent article in [The Jewish Chronicle](http://www.thejewishchronicle.net/view/full_story/21685320/article-Performing-for-tzedaka) about the event, without a video clip.